Jonathan Franzen: Philosophy of writing

-In the lecture he said of the third question in particular "This one always raises my blood pressure" and quoted Nabokov in response.

 In February 2010, Franzen (along with writers such as Richard Ford, Margaret Atwood, and Anne Enright) was asked by The Guardian to contribute what he believed were ten serious rules to abide by for aspiring writers.
+His rules included treating the reader as a friend, and avoiding the Internet.

 Personal life

-In his early twenties, Franzen was married to fellow writer Valerie Cornell.
+In 1982, when in his early twenties, Franzen married fellow writer Valerie Cornell.
 They lived in New York City and were married for fourteen years.
 His marriage and divorce are mentioned in some of his essays in the collection Farther Away.

 Franzen lives in Santa Cruz, California, with his "spouse-equivalent", writer Kathy Chetkovich.

 As first reported in his essay "My Bird Problem," Franzen is well known as a serious birdwatcher.
 He appeared on CBS Sunday Morning in March 2018 to discuss his love of birds and birdwatching.
 Franzen served for nine years on the board of the American Bird Conservancy.
-A feature-length documentary based on Franzen's reported essay "Emptying the Skies" was released in 2013.
+A feature-length documentary based on Franzen's essay "Emptying the Skies" was released in 2013.

 Franzen is a longtime fan of the punk-rock collective The Mekons; he appeared in the 2014 documentary Revenge of the Mekons to discuss the group's importance to him.

 In 2010, at an event at the Serpentine Pavilion in London celebrating the launch of Freedom, Franzen's glasses were stolen from his face by a gate-crasher, who jokingly attempted to ransom them for $100,000 before being apprehended by police elsewhere in Hyde Park.